-Believing that drill and practice are an integral part of the overall school program, each teacher is at liberty to give homework to aid each student in advancing in his studies.
-Each student is expected to successfully complete his homework assignments each day and be responsible to turn them in.
-Unfinished or incomplete homework may result in loss of recess (elementary) and/or reduction in their grades.
+Believing that practice is an integral part of the overall school program, each teacher may give homework to aid each student in learning.
+Each student is expected to complete his/her homework assignments each day and be responsible to turn them in.